Join our mailing list here!

 Find out how preoccupied attachment is formed and passed on, as well as how starting anxious affects relationships later in our adult life.
 You’ll learn how to manage relationships better by turning inwards and regulating yourself rather than focusing on others to calm you down.
 Therapist Uncensored co-hosts Kelley and Marriott will also provide basic tips towards identifying where you are on the attachment spectrum and how to move from preoccupation towards security.

-Watch our new video introduction to attachment here:
+Watch our new video introduction to attachment here, and support us on Patreon below:

 TU60: Podcast episode show notes-